 but chiefly Anglophone, had confused sympathies and challenged him at

 every point.
-Joanne, always perverse, took the side of the Government.
+Jeanne, always perverse, took the side of the Government.

 I merely tried to figure out the drift of the argument as I sipped the